March 17, St Patrick’s Day

 The Hugh Lane city Gallery of Modern Art is justly famous.

 The St. Stephens Green Shopping Center and the Powerscourt Centre at the top of Grafton Street are the best known shopping centres in Dublin.

-Irish crystal is expensive but gorgeous, as are Irish woollens.
+Irish crystal is expensive but gorgeous, as are Irish woolens.

 Wild Irish smoked salmon is delicious and reasonably priced.